rodion-m/ChatGPT_API_dotnet/README.md

 ```
 Install-Package OpenAI.ChatGPT.EntityFrameworkCore
 ```
-If you don't want to use EF Core, you can install the package [OpenAI.ChatGPT.AspNetCore](https://www.nuget.org/packages/OpenAI.ChatGPT.AspNetCore/) and implement your own storage for chat history, using `IChatHistoryStorage` interface. \
+If you don't want to use EF Core, you can install the package [OpenAI.ChatGPT.AspNetCore](https://www.nuget.org/packages/OpenAI.ChatGPT.AspNetCore/) and implement your own storage for chat history, using `IChatHistoryStorage` interface.

 ## Usage
-1. Set OpenAI API key or even host (optional) in your project user secrets, or appsettings.json (not safe):
+1. Set the OpenAI API key or even host (optional) in your project user secrets, or the `appsettings.json` file (not safe):
 ```json
 {
   "OpenAICredentials": {